voxpupuli-archive/puppet-bacula/README.md

 Client Parameters
 -----------------

     PARAMETERS        DESCRIPTION

-    fileset      Which FileSet to assign to the client schedule     Which schedule to assign to the client
+    fileset           Which FileSet to assign to the client client_schedule   Which schedule to assign to the client

 Using Parameterized Classes
 ---------------------------